donboulton666/bibwoe.com/src/content/posts/jew-who.md

 > Just Be the Miracle that You All Already Are!

 I explained in Works of Flesh that I have 5 terminal illnesses, no way I should breathe.
 But through faith and belief that I can look inside myself and change whatever.
 But to a much lesser extent the external flesh, it's illusionary.
-That's one reason for my Trinity Of Angels.
+That's one reason for my Trinity Of Angels on earth.
 Changing the illusion!

 > I can!
 And You Can!